mtopor/currency-rates/README.md

 # currency-rates app
-The following application is an attempt to implement the server side rendering for faster page loads from scratch utilizing React, TypeScript, Express.
+The following application is an attempt to implement React isomorphic application with the server side rendering from scratch utilizing TypeScript, Express and Node.
+Server side rendering has a number of benefits, such as faster initial page loads, which enables search engines to crawl your pages and improves user experience in the case of slow internet connection.

 ## Available Scripts